GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

       restart signal in the absence of ``eviction-timeout``);
     * ``eviction-timeout`` expiry (the Apache graceful restart signal with ``eviction-timeout`` set);
-    * ``request-timeout`` firing — for users who have not opted into ``interrupt-timeout``, this leads directly to shutdown;
-    * ``interrupt-timeout`` grace window expiry — when an injected ``RequestTimeout`` did not unwind the wedged request in time;
+    * ``request-timeout`` firing (when ``interrupt-timeout`` is 0 and so injection is skipped) or ``interrupt-timeout`` grace window expiry — both paths run via ``graceful-timeout`` when it is set and the process still has non-stale active requests, otherwise they proceed straight to shutdown;
     * ``deadlock-timeout`` firing;
     * ``inactivity-timeout`` and ``startup-timeout`` firing;
     * external ``SIGTERM`` / ``SIGINT`` from Apache parent or operator.

-    For request-timeout / interrupt-timeout in particular,
+    The wait given to in-flight requests on other threads to finish cleanly is ``graceful-timeout``, not ``shutdown-timeout``.
+Once
-    ``shutdown-timeout`` is the wait given to in-flight requests on the process to finish before the process is force-killed.
-If the wait is too short, healthy in-flight requests on other threads may be interrupted; if too long, recovery from a wedged process is delayed.
-The default of 5 seconds suits most workloads.
+    shutdown is actually under way, ``shutdown-timeout`` is the hard cutoff before the process is force-killed regardless of remaining state.
+The default of 5 seconds suits most workloads — too short and Python ``atexit`` handlers or framework shutdown hooks may not finish cleanly; too long and recovery from a wedged process is delayed.

     If this option is not defined, then the shutdown timeout will be set to 5 seconds.
 Note that this option does not change the shutdown